Atlas-of-Kaeon/The-Philosophy-Library-of-Kaeon/README.md

 call oneself an Angaianist, nor is there such a body or person who can define how one must interpret, expand upon, or critique the ideas of Angaianism, and Angaianism does not require anyone to hold or reject any particular cosmological view.
-In fact, one could say that many already embody the Angaianism to varying degrees, even if they do not know it by that name.
+In fact, one could say that many already embody Angaianism to varying degrees, even if they do not know it by that name.

 #### Angaian Terms